Random header image... Refresh for more!

 Okay, now my choices this week.

-The roundup to the Roundup: New vacuums create clean floors.
+The roundup to the Roundup: Waking up for the Coronation next week.
 Your weekly backup nudge.
 And lots of great posts to read.
 So what did you find this week?
-Please use a permalink to the blog post (written between January 20 – 27) and not the blog’s main URL.
-Not understanding why I’m asking you what you found this week?
+Please use a permalink to the blog post (written between April 21 – April 28) and not the blog’s main URL.
+Not understanding why I’m asking you what you found this week.
 Read the original open thread post here.

 Stop procrastinating.
 Go make your backups.
 Don’t have regrets.